Philip Michael Thomas: Psychic Reader's Network

 In 1994, Thomas signed an agreement with Psychic Reader's Network (later known as Traffix, Inc.) based in Melbourne, Florida, becoming the spokesman for the Philip Michael Thomas International Psychic Network.
 He appeared in television ads and claimed to have met the planet's premier psychics through his "world travels".
 He dressed similarly to his Miami Vice alter ego, even opening the ads with the phrase, "From Miami Vice to world advice!"
 He appeared in informercials with Eileen Brennan and Todd McKee along with his daughter, Sacha Nicole, promoting the psychic line.
 Thomas released a cassette of music linked to his psychic business titled PMT Psychic Connection, Volume I.

 Traffix replaced Thomas with Miss Cleo.
 He sued, alleging breach of contract, and won.
 In 2002, a New York arbitrator awarded Thomas $1.48 million for the improper use of his name and likeness and an additional $780,000 in interest.

 Personal life

-Thomas is a vegetarian, nonsmoker, and nondrinker, all of which were also incorporated into his Miami Vice character.
+Thomas is a vegetarian, non-smoker, and non-drinker, all of which were also incorporated into his Miami Vice character.
 In 1986, he was sued for child support by Dhaima Matthews, the mother of his then two-year-old daughter and nine-week-old son.
 Thomas later married model Kassandra Green.
 Green filed a domestic violence complaint against Thomas in 1997, during which time she was described as being the mother of five of his 12 children.
 Thomas dismissed the complaint as "an absolute, blatant lie".